gvwilson/sensibleadventures/gleam/gleam.md

 heart was already racing.

 Then he heard them, panting and growling in the distance.
-The snarly-dogs!
+The clankers!
 Someone gasped.
 Goosebumps broke out on Gleam's arms.

 Sure enough, Number One's wagon rolled into town a few moments later, rattling and squeaking.
-It was smaller than Gleam remembered, but the snarly-dogs seemed much, much bigger.
+It was smaller than Gleam remembered, but the clankers seemed much, much bigger.
 Each time the wagon hit a bump, flashes of light spilled from the steel drums it carried.
 A few drops stuck to the umbrellas over Number One's head, fading slowly.
 The sight was as breathtaking as the year-end fireworks, but frightening instead of beautiful.

-The snarly-dogs brought the wagon around in a big circle, so that when it stopped, it was pointed back the way it had come.
+The clankers brought the wagon around in a big circle, so that when it stopped, it was pointed back the way it had come.
 The dogs immediately threw themselves down on the hard-packed earth, panting.
 Number One stepped down from his seat.
 "Oomph," he grumbled.
 "All